bvisible/openlitespeed-mariadb-php72-bedrock-sage/README.md

-# Docker Wordpress with Centos7 Openlitespeed MariaDB10.2 ProFTPD PHP7.2
+# Docker Bedrock + Sage with Centos7 Openlitespeed MariaDB10.2 ProFTPD PHP7.2

 This Docker will run

 - Centos 7
+- Bedrock (roots.io)
-- Wordpress
+- Sage (roots.io)
 - Openlitespedd
 - MariaDB10.2
 - ProFTPD
 - PHP 7.2
+- WP CLI

 you can access litespeed admin in http://your_project:7080, set password with command